HosamUsf/Coder-Square/README.md

 ### Comments

-Comments are sorted reverse-chronologically, and users can delete their own comments.
+Comments are sorted reverse-chronologically, and users can delete their comments.

 ### Notification System